ActioPtyLtd/datapipes-pipescript/README.md

   type = assert
   term = '"' <expression> '"'
   [abort = ('true' | 'false')]
+  [statuscode = <number>]
   message = '"' <text> '"'
 }
 ```
+The *abort* property specifies whether the application should abort if the assertion isn't met.
+The *statuscode* property allows one to specifiy a code that may be used as an application exit code if the assertion isn't met.

 Example:
 ```